heyparth1/Eureka-AI/README.md

 1.  **Knowledge Base:** A `knowledge_base.json` file was created by analyzing SimPhy's Java source code.
 This file acts as a detailed "textbook" of the scripting API.
 2.  **User Prompt:** The user provides a prompt via the web interface.
-3.  **RAG Pipeline (Backend):** The Node.js server receives the prompt, augments it with the entire knowledge base, and sends this rich context to the Google Gemini API.
+3.  **RAG Pipeline (Backend):** The Node.js server receives the prompt, augments it with the entire knowledge base, and sends this rich context to the OpenAI API.
 4.  **Informed Generation:** The AI model uses the provided rules, examples, and API definitions to generate a logically sound and syntactically correct script.
 5.  **Code to User:** The generated script is sent back to the frontend to be displayed and downloaded.